-The question if tipping in Vietnam is expected is a common question.
-Tipping is not part of the Vietnamese culture where the Vietnamese are more price consciousness and don’t see why to pay someone who is performing a service they are already paid to do.
+The question of tipping in Vietnam is a common question.
+Tipping is not part of the Vietnamese culture where the Vietnamese are more price-conscious and don’t see why to pay someone who is performing a service they are already paid to do.
 Is tipping expected in Vietnam?

-Vietnam is not a tipping country and is not expected or mandatory.
+No, Vietnam is not a tipping country and is not expected or mandatory.
 Some restaurants do add a service charge to the bill.
 Simply no one is going to run after you demanding why you didn’t leave a tip or reduce the quality of their service if you return.

 In this post, we will go through is tipping expected in Vietnam.
 Let’s get started!